Philc90/aws-sa-associate-saac03/0500-AWS_FUNDAMENTALS/00_LEARNINGAIDS/AwsFundamentalsNotes.md

       - prefix: e.g. /old/Koala1.jpg. /old/ is part of object name
       - s3 doesn't know about file types
 - default storage solution
-- object store: not file or block store
+- S3 is object store: not file or block store
-  - object store: access whole obj at a time
+  - *object store*: access whole obj at a time
-  - file store: access files on file system
+  - *file store*: access files on file system
-  - block store: virtual hdd's
+  - *block store*: virtual hdd's
     - mount point for VMs - can't mount S3 as K:\ or /images
     - generally limited to 1 thing accessing at a time
 - good for large scale data storage, distribution, upload